ezampino/mtip-tutorial/docs/lessons/Lesson5.md

 |`Combined emphasis with **asterisks and _underscores_**.`|Combined emphasis with **_asterisks and underscores_**.|
 |`Strikethrough uses two tildes. ~~Scratch this.~~` | Strikethrough uses two tildes. ~~Scratch this.~~ |

+Lists:
+To introduce line breaks in markdown, add two spaces For a bulleted list, use * or - (followed by a space)

+Here is an example of a list:
+One
+Two
+Three

+Here is an example of a bulleted list:
+- One
+- Two
+- Three

+You can also create checklists by using - [ ]
+- [ ] One
+- [ ] Two
+- [ ] Three

 ### Task - update the content in your README
 - Go back to the repository you just created
 - Click the pencil icon in the right corner of your README.md file
-- Add some content to your file that includes italics, bold, unscores and strikethrough
+- Add some content to your file that includes a header, italics, bold, unscores and strikethrough
 - You can preview your changes before committing by clicking 'Preview changes'.
 - Commit your changes by clicking the commit button at the bottom of the page.